In Trump, Hungary's Viktor Orban Has A Rare Ally In The Oval Office

 "At the end of the day, this is about history," he says.
 "Orban understands that we are a country that was once occupied for 150 years by the Turks.
 We know what that means."

 The number of migrants arriving to Europe is now at its lowest level since 2014, largely because of deals struck by centrist politicians such as German Chancellor Angela Merkel and former Italian Interior Minister Marco Minniti.
-Yet Orban and his surrogates falsely accuse Hungarian-American billionaire George Soros of encouraging migrants to come again.
+Yet Orban and his surrogates falsely accuse Hungarian American billionaire George Soros of encouraging migrants to come again.

 During election season, Soros' face is plastered on billboards and anti-immigration ads.
 In recent billboards, he was pictured with Jean-Claude Juncker, the European Commission president, who the Orban administration claims is working with Soros to revive migration.